 German Shepherds can technically become allergic to anything.
 However, they are usually prone to a few specific allergies.
 It isn’t that these things are more likely to cause allergies.
 They are just the most common in a dog’s typical food and environment, so more dogs happen to be allergic to them.

-The 13 Common Allergies German Shepherd’s Have
+The 13 Common Allergies for German Shepherds

 Chicken is one of the most common allergens in dogs.
 First, it’s a protein, and most dogs are specifically allergic to proteins.
 Second, it is common in dog food.
 Nearly all dog foods have chicken in them, even when it isn’t technically the flavor of the dog food.